- District Info

 Special Program Opportunities

 Choir is offered K-12 and band and orchestra are available at the middle and high schools during the regular school day.
-Community Education offers elementary students a Suzuki (orchestra) program for a fee.
+Community Education offers elementary students an orchestra program (using the Suzuki methodology) for a fee.
 In addition, instrument lessons are offered such as, piano, guitar, drums and trumpet.

 Languages are offered at the Secondary level: French, German and Spanish.